AsimKhan2019/WebPack_To-Do-List_Exercise/README.md

 # To Do List

-> This project is all about being developed using WebPack and Javascript.
-Applying the right approach and directing the right source in the configurations.
+> This a to do list project developed using WebPack and Javascript.
+It displays of tasks and work in a list and they can be edited and deleted from the list.

 ## Built With